kunjchandak/odin-recipes/README.md

 # odin-recipes
-Project1 in the road to complete the Odin project
+Project-1 on the road to completing the Odin Project